jonnymind/SIRPAS/README.md

 # SIRPAS

-Simple Role Play Adventure System
+Simple Role Play Adventure System.

+SIRPAS is meant to be a complete and detailed RPG system you can pick up to play adventures in any fantasy (or real) world you can imagine, and can be set up in one minute for a 2 hours night of fun with friends, or become a deep and intriguing hobby with unparalleled depth.

 ## Howto

+Books illustrating the systems are under the Books/ directory; they are broken down in multiple Markdown files, for simpler editing and re-organization.

+The file called `assembly.md` contains the top-level inclusion directives to create the final assembled markdown.

-1. Use `Scripts/build.py <file.md> -o <target.md>` to build an assembly markdown file.
+1. Use `Scripts/build.py <Book_you_want>/assembly.md -o <target.md>` to assemble a
+markdown file.
 1. Use your favorite .md renderer to create your final product.
+We suggest iconv/pandoc.

 # Contributing